Musée de l'Orangerie: Monet's Water Lilies

 After World War I, changes came to the Orangerie.
 In 1921, the State gave the building to the Under-Secretariat of State for Fine Arts along with another building, the Jeu de Paume.
 The goal for these two buildings was to provide a space for living artists to display their works.
-At the time, Claude Monet (1840–1926) was painting a series of Water Lilies (Nymphéas) paintings for the State that were destined for another museum, the Rodin.
+At the time, Claude Monet (1840–1926) was painting a series of Water Lilies (Nymphéas) paintings for the State that were destined for another museum, the Musée Rodin.
 The President of the Council, Georges Clemenceau (1841–1929), wanted the paintings placed in the Orangerie instead.

 The Water Lilies donation to the Orangerie was finalized in 1922.
 Monet helped architect Camille Lefèvre with the architectural design in which eight panels, each two metres high and spanning 91 metres in length, are arranged in two oval rooms which form the infinity symbol.
 Monet also required skylights for observing the paintings in natural light.
 Due to the east to west orientation of the building the rooms are in the path of the Sun, which stretches along the same axis as the Arc de Triomphe to the Louvre.
 Originally, the museum was inaugurated on 17 May 1927 as the Musée Claude Monet, a few months after the artist's death.
-It was then annexed into the Musée du Luxembourg and formally renamed the Musée National de l’Orangerie des Tuileries.
+It was then annexed into the Musée du Luxembourg and formally renamed the Musée National de l'Orangerie des Tuileries.